 Ending our jungle kayak tour, we have seen more wildlife floating on the Sarapiqui River, than in all the national parks and reserves of Costa Rica we have visited, while having the minimum possible impact on our environment.
 We just hope that we will return soon to also experience the white water adventures more upstream of the Sarapiqui River, still unspoiled by herds of tourists.

 - While in La Virgen for a rafting or a kayaking adventure, make time to visit the Reserva Biológica la Tirimbina.
 Crossing the impressive second longest suspension bridge of Costa Rica, you will access a network of well-maintained trails along which you may spot sloths, frogs and many birds.
 As a non-profit organization, your entrance fee is used for research and conservation.

-- We highly recommend Sarapiqui Outdoor Center to tune your river adventures: from half-a-day to a two-week trip on many rivers throughout Costa Rica, David and his team are knowledgable, very experienced and can take you on class 1 to 6 rapids (you’d better be very experienced!) with their good quality kayaks and rafts.
+- We highly recommend Sarapiqui Outdoor Center to tune your river adventures: from half-a-day to a two-week trip on many rivers throughout Costa Rica, David and his team are knowledgeable, very experienced and can take you on class I to V rapids with their good quality kayaks and rafts.

 - Our conclusion may sound a bit negative towards parks and reserves of Costa Rica.
 Many of them indeed feel more like Disneyland, and we invite our readers to explore off the beaten track areas to lessen their impact and enjoy the wildlife, everywhere to be found in Costa Rica, with less crowds.